Oktay Sinanoğlu

-Oktay Sinanoğlu (February 25, 1935 – April 19, 2015) was a Turkish physical chemist and molecular biophysicist who made significant contributions to the theory of electron correlation in molecules, quantum chemistry, and the theory of solvation.
+Oktay Sinanoğlu (February 25, 1935 – April 19, 2015) was a Turkish physical chemist and molecular biophysicist who made contributions to the theory of electron correlation in molecules, the statistical mechanics of clathrate hydrates, quantum chemistry, and the theory of solvation.

-Private life
+Early life and education

-Sinanoğlu was born in Bari, Italy on February 25, 1935 to Nüzhet Haşim and Rüveyde (Karacabey) Sinanoğlu.
-His father was a consular official under the Consul General Atıf Kor in the Bari Consulate of Turkey, and a writer.
+Sinanoğlu was born in Bari, Italy on February 25, 1935.
+His parents were Rüveyde (Karacabey) Sinanoğlu and Nüzhet Haşim.
+His father Rüveyde was a writer, and a consular official in the Bari consulate of Turkey.
 Following his father's recall to Turkey in July 1938, the family returned to Turkey before the start of World War II.
 He had a sister, Esin Afşar (1936-2011), who became a well-known singer and actress.